-As of December 31, 2020 and 2019, amounts receivables from top ten customers represent 81% and 91% of the total accounts receivables of the Group, respectively.
+As of December 31, 2021 and 2020, amounts receivables from top ten customers represent both are 81% of the total accounts receivables of the Group.
 The credit concentration risk of other accounts receivables is insignificant.

 Credit risk from balances with banks, fixed income securities and other financial instruments is managed by the Group's treasury in accordance with the Group's policy.
 The Group only transacts with counterparties approved by the internal control procedures, which are banks and financial institutions, companies and government entities with good credit rating.
 Consequently, there is no significant credit risk for these counter parties.